Takikawa city－Japan’s largest canola fields become a dazzling world of yellow!

 Canola fields cover around 180 hectares of Takikawa-the largest total area of canola fields in Japan!
 The best time to see these impressive fields, which is considered to be one of Hokkaido’s “One Hundred Moments of Excitement”, is from mid to late May.

-The 2020 event was scheduled to take place on the 23rd and 24th of May, however this year it was cancelled in order to prevent the spread of COVID-19.
+The 2020 event was scheduled to take place on the 23rd and 24th of May, however this year it was canceled in order to prevent the spread of COVID-19.

 From JR Takikawa Station take the “Takifuka Line” bus heading towards “Fukugawa Shiritsu Byouin Eki-Mae”(approx. 20 mins), and disembark at “Ebeotsu Chuo-dori” from where you can take the “Nanohana Taxi” to the event area.

-(For Canola flower viewing, there are Nanohana Taxi services departing from JR Takikawa Station and Takikawa Roadside Station that take visitors round the best photo spots efficiently and at a reasonable cost.)
+(For Canola flower viewing, there are Nanohana Taxi services departing from JR Takikawa Station and Takikawa Roadside Station that take visitors around the best photo spots efficiently and at a reasonable cost.)

 About 210 minutes by bus from Sapporo Ekimae Bus Terminal, or 120 minutes by bus from JR Asahikawa Station.
 Disembark at “Takinoue” bus stop, from which it is a 10 minute walk to “Shibazakura Takinoue Park”.